tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 version
 : The version of Oblivious DoH for which this configuration is used.
 Clients MUST ignore any `ObliviousDoHConfig` structure with a version they do not support.
+The version of Oblivious DoH specified in this document is `0x0001`.

 length
 : The length, in bytes, of the next field.